-The Work and Gain Education & Employment Skills (WAGEES) project is a new community re-entry program created by the Colorado General Assembly as part of House Bill 14-1355 and expanded through Senate Bill 15-124.
-The grant program is intended to be a mechanism to facilitate and support a strong partnership between the Colorado Department of Corrections and faith and community based organizations (FCBOs).
-Up to four grants may be awarded to CFBOs to improve the employment prospects of parolees assessed to be medium to high risk for recidivism by the Division of Adult Parole.
-The focus of the grants are to achieve one or more of the following outcomes; increase the employment rate of parolees, increase the rate at which participants receive high school diplomas (or equivalent) or industry-recognized credentials and increase the rate at which participants enter post-secondary education and long-term vocational training.
-The goal is to facilitate successful re-entry and decrease the recidivism rate of medium to high-risk parolees.
+The Work and Gain Education & Employment Skills (WAGEES) project is a new community re-entry program created by the Colorado General Assembly as part of House Bill 14-1355.
+The sub-grant program is intended to be a mechanism to facilitate and support a strong partnership between Colorado Department of Corrections and faith and community based organizations (FCBOs).
+Four sub-grants will be awarded to FCBOs to improve the employment prospects of parolees assessed to be medium to high risk for recidivism by the Division of Adult Parole.
+The focus of the sub-grants are to achieve one or more of the following outcomes; increase the employment rate of parolees, increase the rate at which participants receive high school diplomas (or equivalent) or industry-recognized credentials and increase the rate at which participants enter post-secondary education and long-term vocational training.
+The goal is facilitate successful re-entry and decrease the recidivism rate of medium to high-risk parolees.

-The project will provide grants that are integrated with hard skills training, technical assistance and program delivery.
-Grantees will conduct a three part strategy that (1) provides for the direct or coordinated delivery of services for eligible parolees, (2) develops linkages between the services of state correctional agencies, local parole offices, local drug and alcohol treatment centers and local workforce investment boards, and (3) coordinate and leverage resources between other project grantees and training service providers.
+The project will provide sub-grants that are integrated with hard skills training, technical assistance and program delivery.
+Sub-grantees will conduct a three part strategy that (1) provides for the direct or coordinated delivery of services for the target group, (2) develops linkages between the services of state correctional agencies, local parole offices, local drug and alcohol treatment centers and local workforce investment boards, and (3) coordinate and leverage resources between other project grantees and training service providers.